 Enter the petunia.
 I’m not a petunia fan.
 I often found them a bit garish and I think I considered them old-fashioned in some way.
 This is slightly odd of me as I don’t think I worry generally in terms of plant fashion, but I’ve thought about this quite a lot whilst sitting down to write this and it appears to be the deep-seated root of my issue with them.
 I’ve never bought any petunias but I’ve sometimes seen ones that I think look quite good.
 I remember seeing some once in a container at a rather famous garden and they looked wonderful, but I haven’t seen that particular variety for sale anywhere since and the moment passed.

-So as you will have guessed by now I was sent some petunias this year to trial.
-They are Petunia Purple Velvet, which came with a pyramid to grow them up.
-Now I confess I failed at the pyramid construction, that did not fit in with my type of gardening, but I wanted to use the petunias and give them a fair trial.
-So, I planted them with the sweet peas in the front garden to grow up the obelisks.
+So as you’ll have guessed by now, this year I was sent some petunias to trial – petunia ‘Purple Velvet’, which came with a pyramid to grow it up.
+Now I confess I failed at the pyramid construction, that didn’t fit in with my type of gardening, but I wanted to use the petunias and give them a fair trial.
+So, I planted them with the sweet peas in the front garden to grow up the obelisk together.

 I am a keen amateur gardener living in the East Midlands.
 During the day I work in an office so I love the times I can get outside.
 I would not call myself an expert gardener but I am an avid learner.
 I have been writing a blog based on my garden and gardens that I have visited for nearly two years now and it is something I really enjoy doing.
 It has added an extra dimension to how I view my garden.